-- laws, rules, regulations and policies imposed by U.S. or foreign governments in areas such as data privacy, cybersecurity, antitrust and competition, tax, currency and banking, labor, environmental, and health and safety; - the payment of dividends and other payments by non-U.S. subsidiaries may be subject to prohibitions, limitations or taxes in local jurisdictions; - fluctuations in currency exchange rates, particularly the U.S. dollar to Japanese yen exchange rate for our operations in Japan; - political and social conditions, and the potential for civil unrest, terrorism or other hostilities (such as the ongoing conflict in Ukraine); - disruptions or delays in shipments caused by customs brokers or government agencies; - difficulties in attracting and retaining qualified personnel and managing foreign operations, including foreign labor disruptions; - difficulty in enforcing contractual rights and protecting our intellectual property rights; - potentially adverse tax consequences resulting from tax laws in the U.S. and in other jurisdictions; and - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the U.S. Foreign Corrupt Practices Act and other anti-corruption laws and regulations.
+- laws, rules, regulations and policies imposed by U.S. or foreign governments in areas such as data privacy, cybersecurity, antitrust and competition, tax, currency and banking, labor, environmental, and health and safety; - the payment of dividends and other payments by non-U.S. subsidiaries may be subject to prohibitions, limitations or taxes in local jurisdictions; - fluctuations in currency exchange rates, particularly the U.S. dollar to Japanese yen exchange rate for our operations in Japan; - · political and social conditions, and the potential for civil unrest, terrorism or other hostilities (such as the ongoing conflict in Ukraine); - disruptions or delays in shipments caused by customs brokers or government agencies; - difficulties in attracting and retaining qualified personnel and managing foreign operations, including foreign labor disruptions; - difficulty in enforcing contractual rights and protecting our intellectual property rights; - · potentially adverse tax consequences resulting from tax laws in the U.S. and in other jurisdictions; and - local business and cultural factors that differ from our normal standards and practices, including business practices that we are prohibited from engaging in by the U.S. Foreign Corrupt Practices Act and other anti-corruption laws and regulations.

-On October 7, 2022, the U.S. Bureau of Industry and Security announced new export control regulations applicable to U.S. semiconductor technology sold in China.
-The new regulations place limitations on the ability of companies to export certain advanced computing semiconductor chips, as well as chipmaking equipment, by requiring companies to obtain licenses to export such products and equipment into China.
-Certain of the Company's competitors may be exempt from the new regulations by virtue of being non-U.S. manufacturers.
-To the extent required, Amkor would pursue export licenses and authorizations, but there can be no assurances that Amkor would obtain such licenses or authorizations on a timely or cost-effective basis or at all, or that our customers will not reroute business that would have otherwise been given to Amkor to one or more of our competitors as a result of the new restrictions, particularly if our competitors have, or are not required to have, required licenses or authorizations that we have not obtained.
-It is also possible that government agencies in China or in other countries may adopt retaliatory export control rules in response to the new U.S. regulations, which could further impact our business, liquidity, results of operations, financial condition and cash flows.
+Additionally, the BIS Regulations place limitations on the ability of companies to export certain advanced computing semiconductor chips, as well as chipmaking equipment, by requiring companies to obtain licenses to export such products and equipment into China.
+Certain of the Company's competitors may be exempt from the BIS Regulations by virtue of being non-U.S. manufacturers.
+To the extent required, Amkor would pursue export licenses and authorizations, but there can be no assurances that Amkor would obtain such licenses or authorizations on a timely or cost-effective basis or at all, or that our customers will not reroute business that would have otherwise been given to Amkor to one or more of our competitors as a result of the BIS Regulations, particularly if our competitors have, or are not required to have, required licenses or authorizations that we have not obtained.
+It is also possible that government agencies in China or in other countries may adopt retaliatory export control rules in response to the BIS Regulations, which could further impact our business, liquidity, results of operations, financial condition and cash flows.

-In addition, we have significant facilities and other investments in Korea, and there have been heightened security concerns in recent years stemming from North Korea's nuclear weapon and long-range missile programs as well as its military actions in the region.
+We also have significant facilities and other investments in Korea, and there have been heightened security concerns in recent years stemming from North Korea's nuclear weapon and long-range missile programs as well as its military actions in the region.
 Furthermore, there has been a history of conflict and tension within and among other countries in the region.